 Full-time Ph.D. and research master’s students may be awarded financial support in the form of an assistantship.
 These fall into four general categories: teaching assistant (TA), research assistant (RA), graduate assistant (GA), and graduate research assistant (GRA).
 These awards are administered by fields and departments.

 Graduate student assistantships (Policy 1.3) are an arrangement in which financial support is awarded to a graduate student who engages in teaching and/or research in furtherance of the university’s academic mission, as well as his or her graduate education.
 All assistantships include a tuition credit, a stipend at least at the university’s published minimum rate, and health insurance coverage.

-Assistantship stipend increases are approved annually by the Board of Trustees which includes two voting student members, upon recommendation from the Provost and Graduate School based on input gathered annually from the General Committee of the Graduate School which includes two voting student members, Graduate and Professional Student Assembly (GPSA), faculty Directors of Graduate Studies, and college deans.
+Assistantship stipend increases are approved annually by the Board of Trustees, which includes two voting student members, upon recommendation from the provost and Graduate School based on input gathered annually from the General Committee of the Graduate School, which includes two voting student members, Graduate and Professional Student Assembly (GPSA), faculty directors of graduate studies (DGSs), and college deans.

 Cornell assistantship minimum stipend rates have increased consistently over time, averaging a 2.5% annual increase for the past eight years.
 Most (95%) doctoral students also receive funded assistantship or fellowship stipends during the summer months.